uvaai/pdp/_schedules/3 Spring 2021/index.md

 must request this at least 1 hour *before* the deadline expires.
 The staff will then determine if extension is permissible and make an alternative schedule with you.
 Submissions after the deadline without prior permission will not be accepted.
-To avoid late extension requests, is strongly suggested that you consult the module schedule regularly to see if you are on track for the module, and if not, to already contact the staff early.
-For discussing your module progress or requesting an extension, you can reach us at
+To avoid late extension requests, it is strongly suggested that you consult the module's schedule regularly to see if you are on track for the module, and if not, to contact the staff early.
+For discussing your module progress or requesting an extension, you can reach us at <minorai@mprog.nl>.
-<minorai@mprog.nl>.

 *Note:* While it is of course possible for circumstances to arise that require you to need an extension, consecutive extension requests are usually not